 For those engineering and applied science disciplines that share courses or equipment, the BED Head Board encourages any joint-discipline proposals on the basis that pooling funds allows more or better improvements to benefit a greater number of people.
 First-year may also elect to make joint-proposals with disciplines.

 Proposals will be approved by the BED Head Board based on the degree to which they adhere to this Policy, and their overall feasibility.
 As outlined in Part IV, the quality of the proposal may affect the amount of money approved.
+Proposals must be unanimously approved by the BED Head Board.

-Any discipline (or the first year class) may carry over funds from the present calendar to the next calendar year, providing a proposal is received by the BED Head Board outlining the proposed use of the funds by Week 5 of the Winter Semester.
-Carry-over of funds may not exceed two years (i.e. if held over one year it must be spent on the proposed purchase in the following year).
-The funds will be held in trust by the BED Head Board rather than transferring the money to the discipline to hold.
+Any discipline (or the first year class) may carry over funds from the present calendar to the next calendar year, providing a proposal is created.

 The First Year BED Representative will liaise with the Bed Fund Coordinator(s) for advice and mentorship.
 Faculty and departmental contacts are suggested as the faculty’s Director of First Year, and departmental course coordinators.

+Proposals must be approved by the Engineering Society Council by the first council following the winter reading break.
+Within 1 week following the approval, the final approved purchases should be sent to the faculty financial coordinator and the appropriate discipline manager.

 BED Interest Fund and BED Capital Fund